 In this test an injection of Dexamethasone is given and cortisol levels are measured at 4 hours and 8 hours after the injection.
 Like the ACTH stimulation test, a pre-injection blood sample is taken to measure the resting cortisol level.

 Here are the LDDS test results on a dog that we suspected of having Cushing’s.
 What is your diagnosis in this case?
+It’s the same dog that had the ultrasound above.

 High Dose Dexamethasone Suppression Test

 This test is not used as a routine screening test.
-It comes into play when a dog already has Cushing’s and you want to be certain that it is not that occasional case that is an adrenal tumor.
+It comes into play when a dog already has Cushing’s and you want to be certain that it is not that rare case that is an adrenal tumor.

 The protocol for this test is similar to the LDDS test, except of course, a higher dose of dexamethasone is injected.
 A dog with an adrenal tumor does not suppress cortisol levels from the baseline sample.